UTDNebula/website/CONTRIBUTING.md

 changelogs that abide by semantic versioning.
 Individual project codebases will reject commits that are not properly formatted.

-Project Nebula uses the following commit types:
+Nebula Labs uses the following commit types:

 - chore: Default commit type for functional code changes or new implementations for features that are in progress or incomplete